Dedicated followers of sustainable fashion

 JEWELLERY IS ALWAYS THE ANSWER

 Helga Stentzel is a Russian-born visual artist based in London.
 She trained at St. Martins and has worked as an Art Director in the advertising industry.
 A mum and committed DIY addict, her much-loved designs fill the social landscape with engaging creativity.
 As a long-time Sugru advocate, Helga’s latest jewellery designs and glasses hacks continue to dazzle.

 But you don’t have to be a professional to excel in jewellery making.
 Unlike ordinary glues, Sugru is soft to touch and gives a 30-minute working time to get your design just right before it starts to cure.
 This makes it much easier to control and deliver a neater finish.
-Learn how easy it is to use embossing and mould-making techniques with Sugru here.
+Learn how to create homemade jewellery with Sugru and see how easy it is to use embossing and mould-making techniques.